Devepation/grapejuice/documentation/src/docs/Troubleshooting.md

 You need a patched version of Wine to solve this.
 See [this guide](Guides/Installing-Wine).

+## Voice chat doesn't work

+To use voice chat, you need to use Pipewire with pipewire-pulse.

 ## Desktop application is being used

 This is part of the [app beta](https://devforum.roblox.com/t/925069).
 If you'd like to opt-out, go to the Grapejuice UI,